 Peter Ramm, Department Head, Heterogenous Systems Integration, Fraunhofer EMFT

 Peter Ramm is responsible for the key competence “Si Processes, Device and 3D Integration”.
 He received physics and Dr. rer. nat. degrees from the University of Regensburg and subsequently worked for Siemens in the DRAM facility where he was responsible for process integration.
 In 1988 he joined Fraunhofer IFT in Munich, focusing for more than 25 years on 3D integration technologies.
 Peter Ramm is author or co-author of over 100 publications and 24 patents.

-Larry Smith, Ph.D.
-Independent Consultant, 3D Integration Technologies
+Larry Smith, Ph.D., Independent Consultant, 3D TSV Technologies, Albany, NY

 Paul Werbaneth, 3D and MEMS Industry Journalist, Petaluma CA

 Paul Werbaneth writes regularly for 3D InCites on 2.5D/3D IC technology and commercialization.
 He is a guest editor for IEEE Transactions on Semiconductor Manufacturing, and contributed a chapter on TSV Etching in the book “3D Integration for VLSI Systems”.
 Paul has worked as a business development manager at EV Group; vice president of marketing and applications at Tegal Corporation; country manager for Tegal Japan Inc.; senior plasma etch process engineer with Hitachi High Technologies; and as a hands-on process sustaining engineer in an Intel wafer fab.

 M. Juergen Wolf, Head of Division Wafer Level System Integration, Fraunhofer IZM-ASSID